codewithhades/spring-boot-actuator/README.md

 ````properties
 management.endpoint.shutdown.enabled=true
 ````
-which will allow you to shutdown the application by calling
+which will allow you to shut down the application by calling
 ````bash
 curl -X POST http://localhost:8080/app/actuator/shutdown
 ````